 The results of this study suggest that protection of radars operating in the radiolocation service in the 420-430 MHz band (co-channel) from SRS interference is ensured.
 Furthermore, the interference-to-noise ratio metric shows that in the static worst-case analysis for a single interferer, there is a margin of 10.4 dB or more to satisfy the radiolocation service protection criteria.

-A2.3
+A2.3 Sharing studies between mobile service (MS) and SRS operating in the frequency band 420-430 MHz

+A2.3.1 Study A [USA]

+A2.3.1.1 Technical and operational characteristics of SRS operating in the 420-430 MHz frequency range

+The technical and operational characteristics for SRS systems are based on those available in the Report ITU-R SA.2553, including Table 3.2-4, as summarized in Table A2.3.1.1.

+Table A2.3.1.1